What does Article 705 deal with?

 Prepare for the National Electrical Code (NEC) Articles exam.
 Utilize flashcards and multiple choice questions with explanations.
 Get ready for your exam and achieve success!

-Article 705 of the National Electrical Code (NEC) specifically addresses interconnected electric power production sources, such as solar photovoltaic systems or wind turbines, that are connected to the electric utility grid or to a building's electrical system.
-This article establishes the requirements for safely integrating these power sources into existing electrical systems to ensure both safety and compatibility.
+Article 705 of the National Electrical Code (NEC) specifically addresses interconnected electric power production sources.
+This includes systems such as solar photovoltaic (PV) systems, wind turbines, and other forms of distributed generation that connect to the primary electrical supply.
+The article provides guidelines for the safe and effective integration of these power sources with the existing electrical infrastructure, promoting safety, reliability, and performance.

 Subscribe